casslee1351/Markov-Chain-Analysis/README.md

 # Markov-Chain-Analysis
-This project runs through different methods to compute the steady state vector of a Markov process created using synthetic data.
+This project runs through different methods to compute the steady state vector of a Markov process created using synthetic data and is known as a PageRank algorithm.

 The analysis goes through a basic random walk as well as three methods for calculating the steady state vector:
 1. Monte Carlo method